Sit & Reach Test

 - Keep your legs straight throughout the test — don't bend your knees.

-- Reach forward smoothly without bouncing or jerking movements.
+- Reach forward smoothly without bouncing.

 Interpreting Your Results